George Christopher Williams: Academic work

 This important concept of synchrony of senescence was taken up a short time later by John Maynard Smith, and the origin of the idea is often misattributed to him, including in his obituary in the journal Nature.
-Finally, Williams' 1957 paper was the first to outline the "grandmother hypothesis".
-William's formulation stated that natural selection might select for menopause and post-reproductive life in females (though not explicitly mentioning grandchildren or the inclusive fitness contribution of grand-parenting).
+Finally, Williams's 1957 paper was the first to outline the "grandmother hypothesis".
+Williams's formulation stated that natural selection might select for menopause and post-reproductive life in females (though not explicitly mentioning grandchildren or the inclusive fitness contribution of grand-parenting).

-In his first book, Adaptation and Natural Selection, Williams advocated a "ground rule - or perhaps doctrine would be a better term - ... that adaptation is a special and onerous concept that should only be used where it is really necessary", and, that, when it is necessary, selection among genes or individuals would in general be the preferable explanation for it.
-He elaborated this view in later books and papers, which contributed to the development of a gene-centered view of evolution; Richard Dawkins built on Williams' ideas in this area in the book The Selfish Gene.
+In his first book, Adaptation and Natural Selection (1966), Williams advocated a "ground rule - or perhaps doctrine would be a better term - ... that adaptation is a special and onerous concept that should only be used where it is really necessary", and that, when it is necessary, selection among genes or individuals would in general be the preferable explanation for it.
+He elaborated this view in later books and papers, which contributed to the development of a gene-centered view of evolution.
+Richard Dawkins built upon Williams's ideas around selection and genes in his book The Selfish Gene (1976).

 Williams was also well known for his work on the evolution of sex, and was an advocate of evolutionary medicine.

-In later books, including Natural Selection: Domains, Levels and Challenges, Williams softened his views on group selection, recognizing that clade selection, trait group selection and multilevel selection did sometimes occur in nature, something he had earlier thought to be so unlikely it could be safely ignored.